 Cote d’Ivoire’s peaceful election of 2015, the ambitious National Development Plan, the reform in property registration, various government development programmes and the efforts of the government in improving business environments are indicators of opportunities for the housing finance and housing development sectors.

-The different economic and social reforms of Cote d’Ivoire have a positive effect in the business climate the results of which can be measured by the position of the country in the World Bank’s 2015 and 2016 Doing Business Report.
+The different economic and social reforms of Cote d’Ivoire have a positive effect in the business climate the results of which can be measured by the position of the country in the World Bank’s 2015 Doing Business Report to date.

-Although the government’s efforts in ameliorating the business environment and sourcing foreign investment to develop urban infrastructure and housing is paying off as illustrated by the number of stakeholders involved and the improvement of the rank of Cote d’Ivoire in doing business since 2015, still there is a need to innovate housing finance to bridge the gap between demand and supply of adequate and affordable houses.
+Although the government’s efforts in ameliorating the business environment and sourcing foreign investment to develop urban infrastructure and housing is paying off as illustrated by the number of stakeholders involved, there is still a need to innovate housing finance to bridge the gap between demand and supply of adequate and affordable houses.